How to copy, move and delete files in your shell the safe way

 zsh: sure you want to delete all 2 files in /home/johan/test [yn]?

-This flag have actually saved me a few times.
+This flag has actually saved me a few times.
 I highly recommend adding aliases for them so you never forget to use the flags:

 alias cp='cp -i'